shamanthss/iptracker/README.md

 <br><br>

-# How to use IP-Tracer
+# How to use IP-Tracker

 * `trace -m` to track your own ip address.